NFL’s Ha Ha Clinton-Dix Says His College Degree Was Withheld Over $1

 — Ha Ha Clinton-Dix (@haha_cd6) April 18, 2019

-A first-round draft choice of the Green Bay Packers, Clinton-Dix played for that team until last season, when he was traded to the Washington Redskins prior to the league’s trade deadline.
-He went on to sign a one-year, $3 million deal with the Chicago Bears back in March, per NBC Sports Chicago.
+A first-round draft choice of the Green Bay Packers, Clinton-Dix played for the Packers until last season, when he was traded to the Washington Redskins prior to the league’s trade deadline.
+He went on to sign a one-year, $3 million deal with the Chicago Bears in March, per NBC Sports Chicago.

 Clinton-Dix has 14 interceptions in his NFL career to date.